seoqs/GoRemoteShell/README.md

 go build -ldflags "-s -H windowsgui" winServerShell.go

-This version of the program can be carried out both on the operational Windows systems, and on * by Unix similar systems.

 Also in a server part the encoding/charmap package is used, before compilation it is necessary to establish:

 go get "golang.org/x/text/encoding/charmap"